-The attacker is assumed to be a device that is capable of monitoring all transmission activities on all 16 channels in 2.4 GHz ISM band in the network and has moderate computational capability (e.g., a Raspberry Pi 3 Model B [26] integrating with a Wi-Spy USB Spectrum Analyzer [47]).
+The attacker is assumed to be a device that is capable of monitoring all transmission activities on all 16 channels in the 2.4 GHz ISM band within its overhearing range and has moderate computational capability (e.g., a Raspberry Pi 3 Model B [31] integrating with a Wi-Spy USB Spectrum Analyzer [52]).
 Today, many TSCH networks are deployed in open fields to support wireless monitor and control applications (e.g., in oil drilling plants).
-The attacker may be deployed or airdropped into the field and powered by batteries or energy harvesting.
-The intention of the attacker is to reverse engineer the channel hopping sequences by silently observing the channel activities and then launch selective jamming attacks, where the attacker jams only the transmission of interest on its specific communication channel in its specific time slot.
+The attacker may be placed or airdropped into the field and powered by batteries or energy harvesting.
+The intention of the attacker is to launch selective jamming attacks, where the attacker jams only the transmission of interest on its specific communication channel in its specific time slot.
+Before launching selective jamming attacks, the attacker first needs to crack the channel hopping sequences by silently observing the transmission activities of nearby devices which are inside its overhearing range.
 Please note that the IEEE 802.15.4 standard leaves the upper layer protocol to decide whether to encrypt the parameters in Eq.
 1 during transmissions.
 However, leaving it unprotected makes the problem trivial and the networks vulnerable to attacks.
 Therefore, in this paper, we assume that the parameters in Eq.
-2 are encrypted and the attacker can only get information from the unencrypted MAC message header and cannot understand the encrypted payload that stores ASN, ChannelOffset, and S{length} .
+2 are encrypted and the attacker can only get information from the unencrypted MAC message header3 and cannot understand the encrypted payload that stores ASN, ChannelOf fset, and Slength.